Widowed Parent's Allowance

 Effect on other benefits

-Other benefit payments you get, or received in the past, may change when you start claiming WPA.
+Other benefit payments you get, may change when you start claiming WPA.

 Once you get WPA, you must report it if you’re getting any of the following: